bootdotdev/blog/README.md

 # The Boot.dev Blog

-The blog for Boot.dev, which can be found at [https://blog.boot.dev](https://blog.boot.dev).
+This is the source code and content for the Boot.dev blog, which can be found at [https://blog.boot.dev](https://blog.boot.dev).

 ## Contributing